firstdraft/guides/setting-up-your-cloud9-workspace.md

 ![](/assets/cloud9-github-new-ssh-key.png)

-Type "Cloud9" as _Title_ and then paste in the key that you copied from your Cloud9 settings and click "Add SSH key":
+Type "Cloud9" as _Title_ and then paste in the text that you copied from your Cloud9 settings as _Key_ and click "Add SSH key":

 ![](/assets/cloud9-add-ssh-key.png)